yutaofr/k8s-hands-on-lab/README.md

     SideCar:
     - monitoring container deployed with kafka container in the same POD?
     - via DaemondSet: monitoring deployed as POD but with Kafka POD in the same node?

+    Implementation:
+    - [ ] Prometheus => Graphana
+    - Telegraf => InfluxDB => Graphana

+    Alerting is not a major concern for this labo

 * [ ] cluster centralized log
     * [ ] Zookeeper log